-Below are the scholarships available to the Classes of 2023, 2024 and 2025.
-This year, all Holy Name-specific scholarships will be submitted via Google Forms. *The forms will open on Tuesday, March 1, 2022.
+Below are the scholarships available to the Classes of 2026, 2027 and 2028.
+This year, all Holy Name-specific scholarships will be submitted via Google Forms. *The forms open on Thursday, February 28, 2025.
 To apply, please click on each link (the bolded name of the scholarship) for more information.*

-*Students who receive the Ciolek, Kilcoyne or Talty Scholarships during their freshman year, as well as Placement Test, Merit, Academic, Alumni and Music Scholarships, will have those automatically renewed each year, as long as they continue to meet the criteria set for each scholarship.*
+*Students who receive the renewable Ciolek, Fillo, Kilcoyne, Koch, Krakowiak, Shamrock, Stenson, Urban Student, Talty or Triple Threat Scholarships, as well as Placement Test, Merit, Academic, Alumni, Art and Music Scholarships, will have those automatically renewed each year, as long as they continue to meet the criteria set for each scholarship.
+If any information is needed from renewable recipients, the Scholarship Office will reach out to individuals.*

 Frank DiMarino Memorial Scholarship: Established in 2012 by his family, friends, and the Holy Name community, the Frank DiMarino Memorial Scholarship was created to honor a student, and his or her family, for their commitment to community service.
 Frank served as the HN Booster Club treasurer for eight years and was a dedicated fan of Holy Name athletics.
 Frank will be remembered for his dedication to his family, his contagious smile, and his years of service to Holy Name.